 Looks

 This doesn’t have much to do with road trips, but can I just stop for a minute here and say that DAMN, this is a good looking minivan.
 I get asked in parking lots how I like it, and that shiny red paint is a show stopper when it’s washed.
 Even covered in sand from the ocean (as it now is) and basking out in 100 degree heat, that car looks good.
 I’d also like to high five whomever developed that air conditioner system that keeps the kids in the back cool while still chilling me out on the first setting.
+It’s funny how even the best looking cars lose their charm if they’re not cared for regularly, and that’s where a mobile car detailing service really makes the difference, bringing that fresh-off-the-lot shine right to your driveway without the hassle of waiting at a shop.

 I do this road trip every year, and this year I did it by myself with 4 kids in the backseat.
 How can I feel so comfortable driving for 20 hours alone with my kids?
 Because I trust my minivan, and that goes a long way to having a great trip no matter where you’re driving.